AANZFTA Rules of Origin and Duty Claims: What Australian Importers Need

 AANZFTA does not dissolve the rest of the Australian border system.
 It does not remove the need for correct classification.
 It does not remove GST.
 It does not remove customs valuation rules.
 It does not remove DAFF biosecurity controls.
 It does not solve permit problems for regulated commodities.
 Australia’s Commercial Import Rules Explained Import Duty and GST Explained for Australia

-This is one of the most important discipline points for importers.
 Trade-agreement logic belongs inside the bigger import system.
 A qualifying preference can still sit alongside inspections, treatment, valuation work, or compliance obligations that have nothing to do with the agreement itself.
+A preferential duty rate and a DAFF treatment order can arrive in the same shipment file.
+The agreement handles one; the importer still manages the other.

 How to Use AANZFTA Intelligently as an Importer